The Legend of Zelda: Skyward Sword: Audio

 The game's sound team consisted of ten people: five handling general sound design, and five handling music composition.
 Hajime Wakai acted as the game's sound director and lead composer, with the other composers being Shiho Fujii, Mahito Yokota, and Takeshi Hama.
 Longtime series composer Koji Kondo had a supervisory role, only composing a single piece by himself: the music accompanying the prologue video describing the mythical origins of Demise and Hylia.
 He also helped in arranging the other composer's pieces, using an electric piano and a Mac computer.
 Fujii was responsible for the music focused on environments, dungeons, boss battles: among her work was the music for Skyloft.
 She used art and environmental assets so that her compositions would fit in with their environments.
 A first for the Zelda series, the music was performed using a live orchestra rather than synthesized instruments.
-It was the first time Nintendo EAD had used a live orchestra.
+It was the first time Nintendo EAD in Kyoto had used a live orchestra.
 Any previous orchestral elements in Twilight Princess, which amounted only to one track, were handled by their Tokyo division.
 Due to his experience, the department's musical lead Yokota was brought on to help orchestrate the score.
 Aonuma initially did not think of using an orchestra and was still sure the score would remain synthesized even after Wakai asked him about it.
 An orchestra was finally chosen after Miyamoto insisted upon it, a decision which surprised the entire team.

 Using the orchestra enabled a greater expression of emotion, which meant that they used it when creating scores for environments, cinematic scenes, and emotional moments within the story.
 Conversely, the team was given less freedom to adjust tracks as they had been able to with synthesized tracks.
 Something new they did for Skyward Sword was producing unique themes for specific characters such as Link and Zelda.
 They also added people singing songs, another element new to the series.
 One notable element was the game's main theme "Ballad of the Goddess", which was a retrograde version of the recurring tune "Zelda's Lullaby".
 Due to the use of an orchestra and the sheer amount of extra work going into the sound design, the music team doubled in size from the standard five-person group, and became the largest sound team at the time to have worked on a Nintendo game.
 The positive reception of the orchestral score within the company led to the creation of The Legend of Zelda 25th Anniversary Symphony Concert, a celebratory concert featuring orchestrated versions of classic Zelda themes.
 Music was also woven into the story and gameplay through the use of the harp Link receives, using a recurring theme within the series of music being a central part of the experience.
 In contrast to previous games, the instrument could be played at any time rather than at specific times and places.